guardian/pa-football-client/README.md

     //list all competitions
     Client.competitions.foreach(println)

+    // fixtures for all competitions
+    val fixtures = Client.fixtures()
+    fixtures.foreach(println)

     //events in a match
     val theMatch = Client.matchEvents("3507403")
     println(theMatch.homeTeam.name)

+    //matches for a specific day for all competitions val matches = Client.matchDay(new DateMidnight(2011, 8, 27))
+    matches.foreach(println)

     //matches for a specific day in a specific competition val matches = Client.matchDay("100", new DateMidnight(2011, 8, 27)) matches.foreach(println)

+    //results for all competitions since a certain date val matches = Client.results(new DateMidnight(2010, 8, 1))
+    matches.foreach(println)

     //results for a competition since a certain date val matches = Client.results("100", new DateMidnight(2010, 8, 1))
     matches.foreach(println)